-On Wednesday (Dec.
-5), museum admission is free of charge thanks to a sponsorship by PG&E on the 111th anniversary of Disney’s birth.
-Hours are extended that day from 10 a.m. to 8 p.m.
-Special events will include live sketching demonstrations, a self-guided scavenger hunt and screenings of a Dick Van Dyke-narrated documentary profiling Disney.
+Last year, on Dec.
+5, 2012, museum admission was free of charge thanks to a sponsorship by PG&E on the 111th anniversary of Disney’s birth.
+Events included live sketching demonstrations, a self-guided scavenger hunt and screenings of a Dick Van Dyke-narrated documentary profiling Disney.

-Ezra Garrett, PG&E’s vice president of community relations, said the free day is an opportunity for the utility to provide greater access to museums to underserved communities.
+Ezra Garrett, PG&E’s vice president of community relations, said the free day was an opportunity for the utility to provide greater access to museums to underserved communities.